 MP for High Peak

-Jon Pearce is the Labour (Co-op) MP for High Peak, first elected on 4 July 2024.
-Since entering Parliament he has taken roles on several committees and bill scrutiny, including the Science, Innovation and Technology Committee and committees for the Employment Rights Bill, Data (Use and Access) Bill, Bank Resolution (Recapitalisation) Bill, and the Football Governance Bill.
+Jon Pearce is the Labour (Co‑operative) MP for High Peak, elected in July 2024.
+He has served on several parliamentary committees, including the Science, Innovation and Technology Committee and the Employment Rights Bill committee, and has also worked on committees for the Data (Use and Access) Bill, the Bank Resolution (Recapitalisation) Bill, and the Football Governance Bill.

 He has 11 declared financial interests, including five entries for donations and other support for activities as an MP, three entries for visits outside the UK, two entries for land and property, and one entry for gifts, benefits and hospitality from UK sources.